-Student Support Services Team
+Student Support Services Team:

 Most students adjust to the school's expectations responsibly and successfully.
 However, the school stands ready in several ways to help any student experiencing difficulty.
 The Administrative Team and the Student Support Services Team are available to work with students and families as needed.
 At AATL we are committed to the success of each individual and seek to provide appropriate support when needed so that all students will attain this goal.
-The Student Support Services Team includes the Academic Support Director, the School Psychologist, the School Counselor, and the School Reading Specialist.
+The McCormick Campus Student Support Services Team includes the Director of Student Support, the School Psychologist, the School Counselors, the School Nurse, the School Reading Specialist, and Upper Division Math Support.
 This Team supports students, parents, and faculty in areas of academic, social, and emotional skills and development.